 componentGroup="Venia - Commerce"/>

-to inherit all of the functionality.
+to inherit all the functionality.

 Open the file productteaser.html

-file from the CIF Product Teaser
+file from the CIF Product Teaser.

 <!--/* productteaser.html */-->